World Modeling for Autonomous Wheel Loaders: Data collection and model training

 \subsubsection{Pile state predictor models}

 The pile state predictor model was trained in a two-stage process.
 First, we trained the VAE to perform heightmap reconstruction.
-That is, an encoder network compressed the input pile state $\bm{h}$ into a lower-dimensional latent representation $\bm{z} \in\mathbb{R}^{64}$, and a decoder network tried to use it to reconstruct the input pile state.
-Before training, the heightmaps were rescaled by subtracting the average slope and applying min-max scaling to them individually,
+Before training, the heightmaps were re-scaled by subtracting the average slope and applying min-max scaling to them individually,

 The standardization in Eq.~\eqref{eq:scaling_1} centers each height distribution around 0 across the entire data set before applying the min-max scaling in Eq.~\eqref{eq:scaling_2}.
 We found this helps to preserve the pile-ground boundary in our reconstructions.
 The normalization in Eq.~\eqref{eq:scaling_2} makes the VAE agnostic to scale, which we found increases its overall performance.
-VAE was trained using the Adam optimizer with a learning rate of $10^{-3}$.
-We used a weighted sum of the elementwise MSE and the Kullback-Leibler Divergence (KLD), $\mathcal{L}_\mathrm{VAE} = \mathcal{L}_\mathrm{MSE} + 0.1 \mathcal{L}_\mathrm{KLD}$ for the loss function.
+The VAE was trained using the Adam optimizer with a learning rate of $10^{-3}$.
+We used a weighted sum of the element-wise MSE and the Kullback-Leibler Divergence (KLD), $\mathcal{L}_\mathrm{VAE} = \mathcal{L}_\mathrm{MSE} + 0.1 \mathcal{L}_\mathrm{KLD}$ for the loss function.

 In the second training phase, we used the encoder trained in the first phase to encode sampled pile state pairs $(\bm{h}, \bm{h}')$ into latent pairs $(\bm{z}, \bm{z}')$.
-We then trained an MLP with a 0.1 dropout rate for the hidden layers and used the Adam optimizer with a learning rate $10^{-5}$.
+We then trained an MLP on the latent pairs with a 0.1 dropout rate for the hidden layers and used the Adam optimizer with a learning rate $10^{-5}$.